Celebration (Kool & the Gang song)

-"Celebration" is a 1980 song by American band Kool & the Gang.
-Released as the first single from their twelfth album, Celebrate!
+"Celebration" is a song by American band Kool & the Gang.
+Released in October 1980 by De-Lite Records as the first single from their twelfth album, Celebrate!
 (1980), it was the band's first and only single to reach No. 1 on the US Billboard Hot 100.
+In 2016, the song was inducted into the Grammy Hall of Fame.

-In 2021, the Library of Congress selected "Celebration" for preservation in the National Recording Registry for being "culturally historically or aesthetically significant".
+In 2021, the Library of Congress selected "Celebration" for preservation in the National Recording Registry for being "culturally, historically or aesthetically significant".

 Origins

 Co-founder Ronald Bell, the group's saxophonist and musical arranger, explained the origins of the song;